Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 - `[System]`
   - `DataFile`: Path to the Excel data file.
+  - `LoungeName`: Human-readable name for the lounge; used for reports and UI titles.
   - `SchemaVersion`: Used for compatibility checks.
 - `[Defaults]`
   - `DefaultSalesman`: Fallback `SalesmanID` for new sales.